package overview

 [6] "Indonesia/Diodon_holocanthus-GBIF4953086522.jpeg"

-This is a multipanel plot of 6 of the downloaded images (just for fun):
+This is a multipanel plot of the downloaded images (just for fun):

 # create a 6 pannel plot of the downloaded images